Code-Institute-Submissions/profile/README.md

-    x Feature 3, “recommendations” section - allows the user to see a slideshow of five LinkedIn recommendations or use the arrows to scroll through them themselves. x Feature 4 hyperlink to Linkedin - allows the user to visit the LinkedIn profile to read more recommendations by click on the hyperlink in the text description. x Feature 5 download link - allows the user to download a pdf-version of a CV by clicking on the download highlighted text. x Feature 6 contact form - allows the user to send a message by filling in the contact form.
+    x Feature 3, “recommendations” section - allows the user to see a slideshow of five LinkedIn recommendations or use the arrows to scroll through them themselves. x Feature 4 hyperlink to Linkedin - allows the user to visit the LinkedIn profile to read more recommendations by click on the hyperlink in the text description. x Feature 5 download link - allows the user to download a pdf-version of a CV by clicking on the download highlighted text.

 Features Left to Implement
-    x In the future, this site will also act as a developer’s portfolio.
-Potential features to be developed are a visual overview and short description of each of the projects with clickable links to GitHub. x Navigation menu that closes after you select an item - via Javascript x Effect where the content sections appear from the sides as you scroll down through the site - via Javascript
+    x Contact form - allows the user to send a message by filling in the contact form.
+The back-end of this feature is not implemented, currently it is only front end. x Portfolio with links to github - a visual overview and short description of each development/coding project with clickable links to GitHub. x Navigation menu that closes after clicking on an item. x Animation effect where the content sections appear from the sides as you scroll down through the site.

 <!-------------------------------------------------intro-------->
 Technologies Used